What do you need to get cleaning contracts for medical facilities?

 4. Be conscious of the cleaning products

-While the focus of cleaning business requirements in medical facilities is on sanitation and employee safety, the solutions you work with can cause problems, too.
+While the focus of healthcare cleaning requirements is on sanitation and employee safety, the solutions you work with can cause problems, too.
 Allergic reactions aren’t unheard of, and mixing solutions improperly, such as combining ammonia and chlorine, can create deadly situations.
-Thorough employee training is especially important, so everyone on your team knows how to handle cleaning solutions and chemicals.
+Thorough employee training is especially important in medical office cleaning services, so everyone on your team is aware of approved disinfectants, along with how to properly handle cleaning solutions and chemicals.

 Personal protective equipment is also a necessity.
 Depending on the details, this may include gloves, goggles, aprons, or masks.
 Other recommended practices aim to reduce slips and falls.
 For instance, OSHA suggests cleaning one side of a space at a time, so there is an opportunity for wet surfaces to dry.